 Lake Titicaca lies 3,800 meters (12,500 ft) above sea level and is home to some of Peru’s most unique cultures.
 Situated in southern Peru across the border with Bolivia, this world-renowned body of water is the highest navigable lake in the world.

 Night (and morning) temperatures fluctuate around the freezing point.
 Meanwhile, during the day in the sun, you might want to wear shorts.
-The sun is also brutally strong, so you’ll also need strong sunscreen!
+The sun is also brutally intense, so you’ll also need strong sunscreen!

-Make sure you’re well prepared and check our recommendations on what to take and leave.
+Ensure you’re well prepared and check our recommendations on what to take and leave.

 Things to Do Around Lake Titicaca